 Learn more » How to redirect WordPress user when access is denied

 The 404 or “Not Found” error is probably one of the most common reasons why users exit a website with the thought that it is “broken”.
-That is why this is highest priority task for any website owner to insure that 404 event is handled properly.
+That is why this is the highest priority task for any website owner to ensure that the 404 events are handled properly.

-A lot of WordPress themes already come with good looking 404 page template however most of the time it does not provide any useful information besides “this page does not exist…”.
-That is why you would always want to redirect user to some useful page like “Search”, “Home” or even “Emergency Contact” page where you explain user that you were not able to find information that customer is looking for with “call-to-action” to contact you.
+A lot of WordPress themes already come with good looking 404-page template however most of the time it does not provide any useful information besides “this page does not exist…”.
+That is why you would always want to redirect the user to some useful page like “Search”, “Home” or even “Emergency Contact” page where you explain to the user that requested information was not found and offer some “call-to-action”.

 Learn more » How to redirect on WordPress 404 error